bihor/fp_newsletter/Documentation/ChangeLog/Index.rst

 The categories are stored now in the log-entry too.
 More optional fields: address, zip, city, region, country, phone, mobile, fax, www, position, company.

-Version: 0.19.0: possibility added, to delete old log-entries via a task.
+Version: 1.0.0: possibility added, to delete old log-entries via a task.
+Important change: redirect to the new- or unsubscribe-action on email or captcha errors.
 Bugfix: you can use now reCAPTCHA und mathCAPTCHA together.